B1gB4dB4ng/CryptoView/README.md

 ## 5. Must Haves

--Application must have  watchlist page for each user.
+- Application must have  watchlist page for each user.
--User is able to add coins his/her    watchlist.
+- User is able to add coins his/her    watchlist.
--User is able to remove coins his/her   watchlist.
+- User is able to remove coins his/her   watchlist.
--User is able to coin details by clicking on the -image of coin .
+- User is able to coin details by clicking on the -image of coin .

 ## 6. Nice-to Have